In the early days of the commercial internet, websites just used cookies to track.

 The key to programmatic advertising, this entire ad industry upon which the entire internet as we know it today runs off of, is IDENTITY.

 It monitors and scoops up all the information about everything people do on the internet, i.e., all the big data.
-But then they need to associate actions and data and insight with individual identities (if you visit YouTube everyday from your home, office, cafe and gym and also do so from your MacBook, mobile, tablets and computer, those are all disparate tidbits of info that need to be unified and linked under your identity for it to be valuable information).
+But then they need to associate actions and data and insight with individual identities (if you visit YouTube everyday from your home, office, cafe and gym and also do so from your laptop, mobile, tablets and computer, those are all disparate tidbits of info that need to be unified and linked under your identity for it to be valuable information).

 So the key for a data industry players now is all about managing the unique user identities/profiles, each of which they will gather and add behavioral tracking and other data to.